 • Plan Ahead: Start revising well before the exam date to avoid cramming.

-• Prioritise Topics: Identify the most important or difficult subjects to focus on first.
+• Prioritize Topics: Identify the most important or difficult subjects to focus on first.

 • Break it into Manageable Chunks: Study in short, focused periods (e.g., 25-30 minutes), with regular breaks in between to maintain concentration and prevent burnout.